rsksmart/devportal-1.0/tutorials/workshop-smart-contract-testing-ozcli.md

 ```

 Of course in this case, we were expecting it,
-and already do that the problem lies in the specification,
+and already know that the problem lies in the specification,
 in particular, an incorrect assertion.

-However, in a real (non-demo) scenario,
+However, in a real (non-demo) scenario, when we encounter this,
-when we encounter this, we would know that we have encountered a test failure,
+we would know that we have encountered a test failure,
 and would require investigation to determine whether this was due to
 a problem in the implementation,
 causing a true negative;